24 Oz

 Recipes in the US list ingredients by weight in ounces because it's more precise than volume.
 "12 oz chocolate chips" means exactly 12 ounces on a kitchen scale — not "2 cups" which could vary based on how you scoop.

 If you're baking at altitude, adjusting recipes by weight (rather than volume) keeps ratios consistent.
-This leads to double the altitude?
+Double the altitude?
 You might reduce leavening by 25% — but keep that chocolate at 12 oz.

 Shipping and Logistics